 Carine Sakr MD, MPH

-Assistant Professor of Medicine (Occupational Medicine); Associate Director Yale Occupational & Environmental Medicine Program; Chief Occupational Health Services VA Connecticut Healthcare System
+Assistant Professor of Medicine (Occupational Medicine); Program Director, Yale Occupational & Environmental Medicine Program; Chief Occupational Health Services VA Connecticut Healthcare System

 Dr. Sakr is an assistant professor of Medicine at the Yale Medical School.
 She earned her medical degree from Saint Joseph Universiry in Beirut Lebanon and her public health degree from Yale.
 She completed her Internal Medicine Residency at Cooper Hospital, University Medical Center in Camden, NJ and her Occupational and Environmental Medicine Fellowship at Yale.
 She conducted Occupational Epidemiology Research with the DuPont company and then directed the Employee Health services at Christiana Care in Delaware before she joined the Yale faculty in 2012.